quanted/pram_app/docs/qapp.rst

 Methods for review of model components such as theory, mathematical procedures, code, and calibration (peer review, etc.)
 -----------------------------------------------------------------------
+All models included for FIFRA pesticide registration go through a Science Advisory Panel review by NIH and NSF appointed external reviewers.
+(USFCR)

 Methods for review of input data
 -----------------------------------------------------------------------